phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/2-run-automation-test.md

 ```
   GET /session/{sessionId}/commands
 ```
-To get a certain page of your commands, add page parameter in your query For example: GET /session/{sessionId}/commands?page=2
+To get a certain page of your commands, add page parameter in your query.

+For example: GET /session/{sessionId}/commands?page=2

 **b.
 Final result**